ryanlelek/raneto-devops/README.md

 From the project directory run:
 `$ vagrant up`.

 This will create a new VM on your location machine and configure it to run Raneto.
+That's all you need to do to deploy locally.
+**Check access with `$ curl -v -H "Host: devops.raneto.com" http://localhost:8888`** If you want to, [set the domain in /etc/hosts](http://ubuntuforums.org/showthread.php?t=3407) to point to 127.0.0.1 to access in a browser

 ## 2) Inventory Your Remote Machines
 I'm using DigitalOcean as my provider, and suggest using them for the easiest compatibility.